What Do Biomedical Engineer Do?

 - Conduct research, along with life scientists, chemists, and medical scientists, on the engineering aspects of the biological systems of humans and animals.

-When polled, Biomedical Engineers say the following skills are most frequently used in their jobs:
+Biomedical Engineers state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.